ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 ### Try it yourself

-Use the slider below to adjust the training level and click "Predict Next Word" to see how training improves the model's predictions:
+See how training improves predictions.
+Start with a 25% trained model and work your way up to 100%.
+Click "Predict Next Word" to see predictions, then "Train LLM" to watch the model learn from books:

 {{< llm-predictor >}}